Department Routing Logic for Public Records & FOIA Intake

 def _validate_table(self) -> None:

-raise ValueError("Fallback department must exist in mapping table.")
+raise ValueError("fallback department must exist in the mapping table")

 def route(self, payload: RoutingPayload) -> Tuple[str, str, str]: